TudouJun1204/Neighborhood-Map/README.md

 - Download the Project
 - Open index.html file
 - Click a marker and it will display unique information about a location
-- Also you can click the locations in the list displayed on the left side of the screen
+- Also you can click the locations in the list displayed on the right side of the screen